Diplomatic history of World War II: German invasion 1940

 When Germany began its attack on France in May 1940, British troops and French troops again fought side by side, but defeat came quickly.
 The Royal Navy evacuated 198,000 British and 140,000 French soldiers in the Dunkirk evacuation in late May/early June 1940.
-Tens of thousands of tanks, trucks and artillery guns were left behind, as well as countless radios, machine guns, rifles, tents, spare parts and other gear.
+Tens of thousands of tanks, trucks, and artillery guns were left behind, as well as countless radios, machine guns, rifles, tents, spare parts, and other gear.
 The new British Prime Minister, Winston Churchill, pledged that the United Kingdom would continue to fight for France's freedom—even if it must do so without France.
-After Mers el Kebir, Britain recognised Free France as both its ally and the only legitimate French government.
+After Mers el Kebir, Britain recognized Free France as both its ally and the only legitimate French government.

-In contrast, the United States formally recognized and established diplomatic relations with Vichy France (until late 1942) and avoided formal relations with the exiled government of de Gaulle's and it's claim to be the one and only legitimate government of France.
+In contrast, the United States formally recognized and established diplomatic relations with Vichy France (until late 1942) and avoided formal relations with the exiled government of de Gaulle and its claim to be the only legitimate government of France.
 Churchill, caught between the US and de Gaulle, tried to find a compromise.

 Britain and the Soviet Union

-The Anglo-Soviet Agreement was signed in July 1941 forming an alliance between the two countries.
+The Anglo-Soviet Agreement was signed in July 1941 allying with the two countries.
 This was broadened to a political alliance with the Anglo-Soviet Treaty of 1942.

 In October 1944 Churchill and his Foreign Minister Anthony Eden met in Moscow with Stalin and his foreign minister Vyacheslav Molotov.
 They planned who would control what in postwar Eastern Europe.
-They agreed to give 90% of the influence in Greece to Britain and 90% in Romania to USSR.
+They agreed to give 90% of the influence in Greece to Britain and 90% in Romania to the USSR.
 USSR gained an 80%/20% division in Bulgaria and Hungary.
-There was a 50/50 division in Yugoslavia, and no Soviet share in Italy.
+There was a 50/50 division in Yugoslavia and no Soviet share in Italy.

 Middle East

 Iraq

 Iraq was an independent country in 1939, with a strong British presence, especially in the oil fields.
 Iraq broke relations with Germany but there was a strong pro-Italian element.
-The regime of Regent 'Abd al-Ilah was overthrown in 1941 by the Golden Square pro-Italian army officers, headed by Rashid Ali.
-The short living pro-Nazi government was overpowered in May 1941 by British forces in a quick campaign and the Regent returned to power.
+The regime of Regent Abd al-Ilah was overthrown in 1941 by the Golden Square pro-Italian army officers, headed by Rashid Ali al-Gaylani.
+The short-living pro-Nazi government was overpowered in May 1941 by British forces in a quick campaign and the Regent returned to power.
 Iraq was later used as a base for allied attacks on Vichy-French held Mandate of Syria and support for the Anglo-Soviet invasion of Iran.